-Newly remote employees are also at high risk of technostress — stress caused by technology — due to the rapid increase in virtual meetings and the large number of remote team tools needed to keep up with daily work.
-Employees are likely to experience techno-uncertainty and techno-overload due to all the new tools and processes.
+New remote teams are also at high risk of technostress — stress caused by technology — due to the rapid increase in virtual team meetings and the large number of remote team tools needed to keep up with daily work.
+Remote team members are likely to experience techno-uncertainty and techno-overload due to all the new tools and processes.

-Moreover, if your team believes this situation is temporary, they’ll be less motivated to truly engage with new tools.
-Using a Digital Adoption Platform (DAP) can help address these stressors by providing self-guided, in-app guidance for new software.
+Moreover, if your team members believe this situation is temporary, they’ll be less motivated to truly engage with new tools.
+Using a Digital Adoption Platform can help address these stressors by providing self-guided, in-app guidance for new software.
 Allowing employees to pace themselves while onboarding helps prevent burnout caused by being asked to learn too much at once.

 Transparency is the key to combatting denial.
 When you leave employees in the dark, fear and suspicion will compound and create a tense working environment.
 Communicate often and keep reinforcing work expectations by documenting them in a central place.

 Once your employees come to terms with the semi-permanence of remote work, they may experience anger—toward others, world leaders, and even you as their manager.
 It’s essential to take this in stride and help your team members move past it.

 Many remote workers cite visibility as a top challenge.